ARM-software/arm-enterprise-acs/sbbr/README.md

 ## UEFI Self Certification Tests
 Self Certification Tests (SCTs) test the UEFI implementation requirements defined by SBBR.
 The SCT implementation can eventually merge into the EDK2 tree and as a result, SBBR tests in these deliverables leverage those present in EDK2.

+**Prerequisite** : Ensure that the system time is correct before starting SCT tests.

 ### Running SCT
 SBBR SCT tests are available only if the test suite is built with UEFI-SCT.
 By Default, UEFI-SCT is not included in the test suite. <br />